How Dangerous Are Black Bears?

 What should people do if they see a black bear in the wild?
 Basically, enjoy it.
 We like to make ourselves inconspicuous to watch them longer before they discover us and run.
 To make the bear run away, step out and wave and say “Hi, I’m a human!”
 We have seen a lot of advice to avoid eye contact and avoid running away, but we have been unable to find any instance where doing these things has precipitated an attack.
 Fearful people usually tell us “I ran one way and the bear ran the other.”
 We don’t recommend climbing trees.

 Offensive attacks are very rare and include all of the killings by black bears.
 These are generally unprovoked predatory attacks in remote areas where bears have the least contact with people.
 Bears that visit campgrounds, bird feeders, and garbage cans almost never kill people, even though these bears have by far the most contact with people.
-The 750,000 black bears of North America kill less than one person per year on the average, while 1 out of each 16,000 people commits murder each year across North America.
+The 750,000 black bears of North America kill less than one person per year on the average, while men ages 18-24 are 167 times more likely to kill someone than a black bear.

-Most attacks by black bears attacks are defensive reactions to a person who is very close, which is an easy situation to avoid.
+Most attacks by black bears are defensive reactions to a person who is too close, which is an easy situation to avoid.
 Injuries from these defensive reactions are usually minor.